samirkape/awesome-go-sync/README.md

 # awesome-go-sync

-To make sure [awesome-go-bot](github.com/samirkape/awesome-go-bot) always have the updated information such as new packages and star counts,
+To make sure [awesome-go-bot](github.com/samirkape/awesome-go-bot) has the updated information such as new packages and star counts,

 this daemon service runs itself once every day.